Easi Campers

 Scotland’s unique geography, towering mountains, deep lochs, and rolling hills make it the perfect destination for anyone exploring the great outdoors.
 Some of the best national parks to visit include:

-The Cairngorms National Park, which is the largest national park in the United Kingdom is a true gem, with its green carpeted hills and jagged peaks that seem to stretch on forever, like the waves of an endless ocean.
+The Cairngorms National Park, which is the largest national park in the United Kingdom, is a true gem, with its green-carpeted hills and jagged peaks that seem to stretch on forever, like the waves of an endless ocean.
 This vast expanse of land is home to a multitude of wildlife, from the red squirrels that dart through the trees to the golden eagles that soar above the mountains.
 The park's diverse landscapes, which range from sprawling forests to bubbling rivers, make it a haven for outdoor enthusiasts.

 Nestled in the heart of Scotland, The Loch Lomond and The Trossachs National Park is a breathtaking paradise of shimmering lochs, mist-covered mountains, and verdant forests.
-Its vistas are dotted with historical sites, like the majestic Inveraray Castle and the iconic Stirling Castle, which stand as a testament to the region's rich history.
+Its vistas are dotted with historical sites, like the majestic Inveraray Castle and nearby Stirling Castle, which stand as a testament to the region's rich history.
 With its abundance of walking and cycling trails, this national park is a perfect destination for those seeking adventure in the great outdoors.

 How much is campervan entry to a National Park in Scotland?
 Are any permits required?